swayne275/bitly-python/README.md

 waiting on Bitly API requests to complete.

 I wanted clients to have a good, fairly-unified experience, which guided a few of my decisions.
-I overrode the default `write_error` method so that unimplemented methods/routes would return standardized JSON instead of HTML errors.
+I overrode the default `write_error` method in Tornado so that unimplemented methods/routes would return standardized JSON instead of HTML errors.
 I also wanted the API to be easily accessible by an automated system, so I standardized codes corresponding to various error types.
 I implemented a versioning system for future expandability, and I separated the Bitly API calls into their own library so that they could